 processors * * 5 processors 2 4 4 processors * * 8 map xyz processors * * * grid numa processors * * * grid twolevel 4 * * 1 processors 4 8 16 grid custom myfile processors * * * part 1 2 multiple

-Specify how processors are mapped as a 3d logical grid to the global simulation box.
-This involves 2 steps.
+Specify how processors are mapped as a regular 3d grid to the global simulation box.
+The mapping involves 2 steps.
 First if there are P processors it means choosing a factorization P = Px by Py by Pz so that there are Px processors in the x dimension, and similarly for the y and z dimensions.
-Second, the P processors are mapped to the logical 3d grid.
+Second, the P processors are mapped to the regular 3d grid.
 The arguments to this command control each of these 2 steps.

 The Px, Py, Pz parameters affect the factorization.
 Any of the 3 parameters can be specified with an asterisk “*”, which means LAMMPS will choose the number of processors in that dimension of the grid.
 It will do this based on the size and shape of the global simulation box so as to minimize the surface-to-volume ratio of each processor’s sub-domain.

-Since LAMMPS does not load-balance by changing the grid of 3d processors on-the-fly, choosing explicit values for Px or Py or Pz can be used to override the LAMMPS default if it is known to be sub-optimal for a particular problem.
+Choosing explicit values for Px or Py or Pz can be used to override the default manner in which LAMMPS will create the regular 3d grid of processors, if it is known to be sub-optimal for a particular problem.
 E.g. a problem where the extent of atoms will change dramatically in a particular dimension over the course of the simulation.